rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/get-list-verbose-default-configuration-parameters-version-accountid-datastore-version-versionid-configuration-flavorid.rst

+This operation does not accept a request body.

-**Example List Verbose Default Configuration Parameters: JSON request**
+**Example List verbose default configuration parameters: JSON request**

 .. code::